Generic Drug FAQs

 Biosimilars are similar, but not exact copies of the active ingredients, as with generics for small-molecule drugs.
 Under regulations enacted by the FDA, a biological product may be considered “biosimilar” if data show that the product is “highly similar” to an already-approved biological product.
 However, as with generics, cost savings for the healthcare system and the consumer will occur with biosimilars; however, these products can be very expensive.

-- Inflectra (infliximab-dyyb), Renflexis (infliximab-abda), Ixifi (infliximab-qbtx) - biosimilar to Remicade
+- Inflectra (infliximab-dyyb), Renflexis (infliximab-abda), Ixifi (infliximab-qbtx) - biosimilars to Remicade

-- Amjevita (adalimumab-atto), Cyltezo (adalimumab-adbm) - both biosimilars to Humira
+- Amjevita (adalimumab-atto), Cyltezo (adalimumab-adbm), Hyrimoz (adalimumab-adaz), Hadlima (adalimumab-bwwd) - biosimilars to Humira

-- Retacrit (epoetin alfa-epbx) - biosimilar to Epogen/Procrit
+- Retacrit (epoetin alfa-epbx) - biosimilar to Epogen and Procrit

 12. Where else can I get information about generic drugs?